solunian/graphics/README.md

 - git will ignore everything in `exports/` and `ignore/` directories, including those named that in the subdirectories
 - licensing stuff is kinda fun!
-- using git lfs for tracking these files (.afdesign, .afphoto, .afpub)
+- using git lfs for tracking these files (.afdesign, .afphoto, .afpub, .aseprite)